wellcometrust/daily-art/README.md

 3. [Find the ID of the channel you want to post to](https://api.slack.com/methods/channels.list)
 4. Send a `POST` to `/random-art/slack` with a channel_id and the token.

+## Alternatives to `cron`

-You also might want to check `main/slack_plugin.py` for scheduling daily messages for the future via a BOT.
+In addition, if you don't have a server or don't want to run it on docker, you might want to check `main/slack_plugin.py` for scheduling daily messages for the future via a Slack BOT.
+It is restricted to 4 months of message.